codess-aus/AI-100/notes.md

 The Key Phrase Extraction API evaluates unstructured text, and for each JSON document, returns a list of key phrases.
 Key phrase extraction is useful if you need to quickly identify the main points in a collection of documents.

+The Language Detection API evaluates text input and, for each document submitted, returns language identifiers with a score indicating the strength of the analysis.
+Text Analytics recognizes up to 120 languages.

+This capability is useful for content stores that collect arbitrary text, where language is unknown.
+Another scenario could involve a chat bot.
+If a user starts a session with the chat bot, language detection can be used to determine which language they are using and allow you to configure your bot responses in the appropriate language.

+Language detection can work with documents or single phrases.
+It's important to note that the document size must be under 5,120 characters.
+The size limit is per document and each collection is restricted to 1,000 items (IDs).

 LUIS:

 LUIS makes use of three key aspects for understanding language: